 GEOGRAPHY CURRICULUM PLANNING

 We use the objectives set out in the National Curriculum as the basis for our planning in Geography, but we have adapted our Geography schemes of work to the local context.
-We build planned progression into the scheme of work so that the pupils are increasingly challenged as they move up through the school.
+We build planned progression into the schemes of work so that the pupils are increasingly their knowledge and skills as they move up through the school.

-We carry out curriculum planning in Geography in three phases (long-term, medium-term and short-term).
+We carry out curriculum planning in Geography in three phases (long-term plans, unit plans for each topic and lesson plans adapted for each class)

-The long-term plan maps out the topics to be covered over the 4 year cycle (KS2) or 3 year cycle (KS1).
+The long-term plan maps out the topics to be covered over the 4-year cycle (KS2) or 3-year cycle (KS1).
+Please see the plan below.

-The medium-term plans are written by the Key Stage teams under the direction of the head teacher.
-They address the National Curriculum subject content for each Key Stage.
-The plans are differentiated so as to address the needs of all the pupils in the Key Stage.
+The medium-term plans are written by the Key Stage teams under the direction of the Geography Subject leader.
+They address the National Curriculum subject content for each Key Stage and each unit of work has a knowledge organiser which identifies the substantive and disciplinary knowledge the children will gain throughout their lessons.
+The plans are differentiated so as to address the needs of all the pupils in the EYFS, Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2 and lessons are adapted to each class.

 Assessment is built into our programmes of work.
-Children’s work is recorded in Humanities books and the red home-school books.
-Teachers make assessments in through informal judgements of the children's work or through quizzes to check knowledge gained during each topic.
+Children’s work is recorded in Geography books and the red Home-School books.
+Teachers make assessments through informal judgements of the children's work or through quizzes and knowledge retrieval questions at the end of each unit of work.

 Reception pupils learn about Geography through playful, practical and focused tasks.
 Their curriculum is guided by the “Understanding of the World” statements found in the Development Matters document for September 2021 that school has chosen to adopt early in September 2020.
 Reception children are assessed against the Early Learning Goals in Summer with elements of Geography assessed under the new Early Learning Goals titled “People and Communities” and “The Natural World.”